maciek1839/project-templates/README.md

 # Project templates
-Examples of the README file for various projects and Confluence pages.
+Examples of README files for various projects and Confluence pages.
 Each of them is focused on different issues.

 ## README